@tobaccoresearch and visit TReND’s web portal for content updates: www.tobaccodisparities.org

 National Cancer Institute

 International Tobacco and Health Research and Capacity Building Program

 Fogarty International Center at NIH

 Harvard School of Public Health

 Dana-Farber Cancer Institute

 Deborah McLellan, MHS

-Meeting summary, agenda, and participant list for the 14th World Conference on Tobacco or Health, Pre-conference workshop, Research to Reduce Tobacco-Related Inequalities: Worldwide Implications for and Exemplars of Tobacco Control (March 8, 2009, Mumbai, India)
+Meeting summary and agenda for the 14th World Conference on Tobacco or Health, Pre-conference workshop, Research to Reduce Tobacco-Related Inequalities: Worldwide Implications for and Exemplars of Tobacco Control (March 8, 2009, Mumbai, India)

 TReND’s Tobacco Inequalities Toolkit for addressing tobacco-related inequalities.
 This toolkit contains a number of resources to provide some assistance to start, or continue, work on tobacco-related health inequalities including: